vipnet1/Mirage/README.md

 - It receives commands from TradingView PineScript to perform trade
 - Manage Mirage via commands from Telegram
 - It communicates Binance to perform the needed operations
-- Provies a way to check strategy performance via various commands & logging mechanisms
+- Provides a way to check strategy performance via various commands & logging mechanisms

 ## Available Components ##
 ### Channels ###